 The practice may not be able to offer online access due to a number of reasons such as concerns that it could cause harm to physical or mental health or where there is reference to third parties.
 The practice has the right to remove online access to services for anyone that doesn’t use them responsibly.

 How do I get started?

-- To be able to use the system you must have a computer with internet access.
+- To be able to use the system you must have a smart device or computer with internet access.

 - You will need to have a SystmOnline account set up with the practice or your existing account upgraded.
 You will need to bring photo ID with you to register e.g. a passport, driving licence, together with paperwork, such as a utility bill or bank statement, confirming your home address.
 A photocard driving licence will be sufficient providing that it quotes your current address.
 You will be given some instructions about how to login and use the service.
 We will need to see your ID again, even if you have already registered for SystmOnline.

-- You must complete a Consent Form – Patient Access to Record to say you have read and understood this Information before you start using the system.
-This form is available from reception or you can click here to download the form.
+- You must complete a consent form for Patient Access to Record to say you have read and understood this information before you start using the system.
+This form is available from reception or you can download the form.
 You can fill out the form before you come in but you will need the receptionist to witness your signature.